 The two writers almost define the basis of post-modernism: that nexus of self-interest and blindness to all other considerations!
 The absurdity of morality … the callous indifference to the reduction of humanity to a core of bickering jackals dressed up in respectable attire and rituals feeding off the remnants of their sliding privileged position!

-Havel’s play Memorandum creates a scenario where a new language, Ptydepe, is constructed by bureaucratic decree to prevent ambiguity in professional discourse . . . a kind of newspeak.
+Havel’s play Memorandum creates a scenario where a new language, Ptydepe, is constructed by bureaucratic decree to prevent ambiguity in professional discourse.
+It is a kind of newspeak.
 Both Havel’s Ptydepe and Orwell’s Newspeak aimed at centralizing discourse so as to control the flow of information and thought processes.
 Both required centralized sanctioning.

 The Howard/Gillard consensus in Australia on the need for a core curriculum dressed up as a National Curriculum might well be parodied in the same way . . . though we don’t seem to have writers clever enough to make the gross absurdity stick.

 In the Arts, committees have been wrestling with how best to implement a National Curriculum.
 What should be included and how should it be time-tabled?
-Especially considering the continueous outbursts of initiation in education coming from The Prime Minister, it is absurd to think that framers of new policy will show any significant increase in arts education; and might well contribute to there being less.
+It is absurd to think that framers of new policy will show any significant increase in arts education and there might well contribute to there being less.
 But “ptydepe” is certainly on the increase.
-The language of bureaucracy and managerialism is certainly on the increase.
+The language of managerialism is certainly on the increase.
 More boxes to be ticked!
 More satisfied ex-teachers can feel they are doing a good job by ever increasing the “alignment” between some trivial semantic point and some introduced phenomena used to assess and approach planning.

 The reduction of everything to commodified and measurable segments makes the idea of arts and humanities somewhat difficult.
 Unfortunately, if education is seen as a simple means for increasing economic prosperity, then we have a major crises in our thinking.
 In this we are not alone.